telicent-oss/smart-caches-core/docs/event-sources/file.md

 This event source works by taking in a source directory, scanning that for event files and sorting those into order.
 This operation happens **ONCE** when the source is created, i.e. this source will not actively see new event files that get added to the directory.
-As events are polled from the source the next file is read in as an `Event` and returned.
+By default the source preserves the original behaviour where the next file is parsed synchronously when `poll()` is called.
+Optionally you can enable asynchronous parsing via an overload that takes an `asyncProcessing` flag, in which case a background parser thread reads those files and buffers the parsed events in memory ready for `poll()` calls.
+If a malformed event file is encountered while using asynchronous parsing the failure is buffered in order and only surfaced when the caller polls that event slot.
 Once the detected files are exhausted the source reports itself as exhausted.
 Each concrete implementation specifies its own logic as to which files within the source directory are considered to be events, usually by filtering upon file extension and name.

 These event sources are designed to re-use the Kafka `Serializer` and `Deserializer` implementations from the [Kafka](kafka.md) event source.
 This ensures that while there are some format specific differences in the actual